DataDog/hiring-engineers/answers.md

 ## Environment Setup

-In the following readme you will be taken through a number of different features of Datadog that will help familiarise you with the platform and what you can do with it.
+In the following readme you will be taken through a number of different features of Datadogs platform that will help familiarise you with the capabilities and strengths.

 To start we will download and install [Vagrant](https://www.vagrantup.com/downloads) please choose your OS version for this and follow the [Vagrant setup](https://www.vagrantup.com/intro/getting-started) instructions.
 Once that is done you should have a local contained instance of Ubuntu running.
 > **Note:** By default the username and password are vagrant:vagrant

 Next signup to the [Datadog platform](https://www.datadoghq.com/).
-Once you have access follow the [installation instruction](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.
+Once you have access follow the [installation instructions](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.

-Once you have followed these steps done upon logging into Datadog or in the "Infrastructure-> Host Map" you should see your vagrant host.
+Once you that done login to Datadog and go to the "Infrastructure-> Host Map" you should see your vagrant host.

 ![vagrant_agent](./images/vagrant_agent.png)

-To access your virtual machine use `vagrant ssh` to gain command line access
+To access your virtual machine run `vagrant ssh` from the location you setup and ran your vagrant instance this should then give you a command line terminal

 ## Collecting Metrics

 ### Creating Tags in your Agent

+In this section we cover [tags](https://docs.datadoghq.com/getting_started/tagging/) and how to add them to your agent.

-To add tags to your agent edit the the relevant `datadog-agent` yaml file, more information can be found [here](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7) on the location of this file on different operating systems.
+To start lets edit the the relevant `datadog-agent` yaml file, more information can be found [here](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7) on the location of this file on different operating systems.

-More documentation on assigning tags can be found [here](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/?tab=noncontainerizedenvironments) where you have more information on creating tags via the API, UI and DogstatsD.
-For our exercise we will do this via the command line.
+Documentation on assigning tags can be found [here](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/?tab=noncontainerizedenvironments), here you have more information on creating tags via the API, UI and DogstatsD.
+For our exercise we will do this via the command line using the following steps:

 1) Open the configuration file
 ```